illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 ## Objectives

 * Discuss and describe modern Cloud Native tooling
-* Learn and describe the advantage using modern package managers on Windows and MacOS for tooling install
+* Learn and describe the advantage using modern package managers on Windows and MacOS
 * Demonstrate the advantages of using version control for documentation distribution
 * Learn and discuss the use of Markdown for text based document creation